 NOTE 1: For the sake of clarity and to depict the complete reference point architecture, the AMF, AIOT2 and N2 as depicted using dashed lines, as all deployments might not use them.

+NOTE 2: The AIOTF and the ADM can be collocated in deployment.

 Figure 4.2.2.1-2 depicts the complete non-roaming AIoT system architecture, using the reference point representation.